izgzhen/hadrian-soh17-notes/proposal.md

 Proposal (Draft)
 ====

+Author: Zhen Zhang

 ## Introduction

-I am really excited about help pushing Shake build into the official GHC tree.
-I have known Shake for quite a bit of time (used it experimentally in one of my old [Haskell static blog generator project](https://github.com/izgzhen/bbq-sg)).
+I am really excited about pushing Shake build into the official GHC tree.
+I have known Shake for quite a while, including using it experimentally in one of my old [Haskell static blog generator project](https://github.com/izgzhen/bbq-sg).

-Regarding GHC, I was also a contributor to [HaLVM project](https://github.com/GaloisInc/HaLVM), where I had to wrestle with (not *kill*) the GHC build script as well.
-My feeling is that I am kinda good at tinkering this kind of complex nasty system.
+Regarding GHC, I was also a contributor to [HaLVM (Haskell Lightweight Virtual Machine) project](https://github.com/GaloisInc/HaLVM), where I had to wrestle with (not *kill*) the GHC `make` scripts.
+My feeling is that I am kinda good at tinkering this kind of complex beast.

-Besides the most relevant parts, I am a regular open source contributor, a system hacker, and a functional language enthusiast.
+Besides the most relevant bits above, I am a regular open source contributor, a system hacker, and a functional language enthusiast.
 I participated in last year's GSoC, working on [Servo](https://servo.org) browser engine using Rust language, under the Mozilla organization.

-About some general info, I will stay in China for the entire working period (I will graduate at June!!), and after that, I will come to U.S. at around Sept.
-10th to start my PhD on [PL/SE at UW](http://uwplse.org).

-For more information about me and my interest, you can take a look at my [GitHub](https://github.com/izgzhen) and [homepage](https://zhenzhang.me).
+For more information about me and my interests, you can take a look at my [GitHub](https://github.com/izgzhen) and [homepage](https://zhenzhang.me).

 ## Preliminary Research